 Behavioral Neurology Research Unit at the Tampere University Hospital aims to promote scientific knowledge on the effects of brain damage or dysfunction on human mind.
 The Behavioral Neurology Research Unit has been established in the beginning of 2012 by Dr. Hartikainen with funding from the Academy of Finland administered by the Science, Development and Innovation Center of Pirkanmaa Hospital District.
 We are also participating in a multi-site national project regarding Sustainable Brain Health funded by the Ministry of Social Affairs and Health Issues from EU ESR fund.

-Behavioral Neurology Research Unit investigates brain circuitries and dynamics behind cognition, emotion and behaviour and how these functions are altered in brain damage or disorder.
+Behavioral Neurology Research Unit investigates brain circuits and dynamics behind cognition, emotion and behaviour and how these functions are altered in brain damage or disorder.
 We apply theories and methods from the fields of cognitive and affective neuroscience, experimental psychology and neurology.
-The general aim of the behavioural neurology research group is to provide more comprehensive knowledge on 1) brain circuitries behind emotional and behavioral control functions, 2) how these functions are disrupted in neurological, neurosurgical or psychiatric damage or disorder and 3) how neuromodulation and other treatments that interact with brain circuitries known to be important for cognitive, emotional and behavioral control affect functions these functions 4) Furthermore we aim to advance technological developments for better diagnostic tools in cognitive, affective and behavioral impairment.
+The general aim of the behavioural neurology research group is to provide more comprehensive knowledge on 1) brain circuits behind emotional and behavioral control functions, 2) how these functions are disrupted in neurological, neurosurgical or psychiatric damage or disorder and 3) how neuromodulation and other treatments that interact with brain circuits known to be important for cognitive, emotional and behavioral control affect functions these functions 4) Furthermore we aim to advance technological developments for better diagnostic tools and detect novel biomarkers for cognitive, affective and behavioral impairment.
 The long-term goal is to provide strong scientific background for clinical assessments, and personally tailored treatment and rehabilitation plans for neurological, neurosurgical and psychiatric patients whose disease, damage or disorder impacts the mind.
 We further intent to promote the field of behavioural and cognitive neurology and increase public awareness on the effects of brain damage or disorder on human mind.
 In addition, we aim to promote general brain health and well-being and find ways of measuring brain strain and brain health objectively.
 These efforts will eventually aid in intervention studies, in occupational health as well as in other clinical procedures allowing optimization of brain health.